 Wasatch Community Gardens' School Garden Program offers support to school gardens in the Salt Lake Valley.
 We know that running a school garden has different needs and challenges from most other community gardens.
 WCG is here to help you manage those needs; whether it's supporting a school in getting their garden going, providing support through changes in garden leadership, or helping educators incorporate the garden into their classrooms.
 We will work to help you reach the next level of growing and eating fresh foods in your garden!

-Parent Garden Club
+Family Garden Club

 The Escalante Explorer Garden was established in 2005 when the students and faculty noticed that their new soccer field was constantly flooding.
 They reached out to the Division of Natural Resources to find out why, and discovered an artesian well in their field!